cgroza/GraffiTE/README.md

 This will download and cache the `GraffiTE` pipeline and Singularity image for local use.
 Later runs will skip the slow download step.

 ## Parameters
 - `--assemblies`: a CSV file that lists the genome assemblies and sample names from which polymorphisms are to be discovered.
+One assembly per sample and sample names must be unique.

 Example `assemblies.csv`:
 ```